Sheridan Snyder

-Sheridan Gray Snyder OBE (born October 20, 1936) is an entrepreneur, venture capitalist, and philanthropist in the biotechnology industry.
+Sheridan Gray Snyder OBE (October 20, 1936 – December 12, 2022) was an American entrepreneur, venture capitalist, and philanthropist in the biotechnology industry.
 He is the founder and CEO of Biocatalyst, Genzyme and other companies.

+Snyder died on December 12, 2022, at the age of 86.

 Beginnings

 Education

 Snyder graduated from The Lawrenceville School in New Jersey and is a 1958 graduate of The University of Virginia with a Bachelor of Arts in French & Romance Languages.
 At UVa, Snyder was a member of the SPE social fraternity.
 Snyder received an Honorary Doctorate of Law degree from the University of Dundee in 2002.

 Cambridge Machine Corporation

 Snyder founded Cambridge Machine Corporation, which initiated the development and invention of high-speed mailing/envelope inserting machines.
 By 1970 Snyder had sold Cambridge Machine Corporation to Pitney-Bowes, where he subsequently worked as National Sales Account manager.

 Instapak

 In 1971, Snyder founded a packaging company, Instapak, funded by venture capitalist, Ed Glassmeyer.
 Instapak markets "foam-in-place packaging" that creates a protective barrier for heavy, fragile instrumentation and computer systems.
 Instapak is now the largest division of Sealed Air Corporation (NYSE: SEE), with more than 5,500 employees and revenues of $1 billion.